 Treatment for metastatic breast cancer

 As hard as it is to hear, metastatic breast cancer cannot be cured.
 Unlike breast cancer that remains in the breast or nearby lymph nodes, you cannot get rid of all the cancer that has spread to other organs.
-This does not mean, however, that it cannot be treated.
-Some people with metastatic breast cancer may live for many years.
-And, as treatment for both early-stage and metastatic breast cancer continues to improve, so does survival.
+This does not mean, however, that metastatic breast cancer cannot be treated.

 Treatment of metastatic breast cancer focuses on length and quality of life.
 Your treatment plan is guided by many factors, including: